LeanAvila/node-webrest-server/README.md

 # node app

-1. create a .env file and config with the params from .env.template
+1. create a .env file and config with the params from .env.template asdf